Condensed Gradient Boosting

 \subsection{Condensed Gradient Boosting}

 For the case of multi-class classification, since the base decision tree regressors supply scalar values, gradient boosting ensemble needs to build one tree per class and iteration.
-In this section, we derive the extension needed for GB \cite{friedman2001greedy} to work with a single decision tree regressor with vector size outputs for multi-class classification and multi-output regression.
-One of these trees could substitute the single output trees used in standard gradient boosting.

-Assuming $D=\{\mathbf{x}_i,y_i\}_{1}^N$ is the training classification data with $N$ instances where $x_i \in \mathbb{R}^D$.
-The $y_i \in [1,K]$ is the class label of the $i$-th instance, with $K$ the number of classes.
-A one-hot encoding method is applied to convert the multi-class labels to a logical matrix, in which row $i$ is a vector of $y_{ik}$ that is $1$ if the $i$-th instance belongs to class $k$ and $0$ otherwise.
-The objective is to find $K$ functions $\mathbf{\hat{F}}=\{\hat{F}_k\}_{k=1}^K$ that minimize a given loss function in an additive manner using multi-output models
+In this subsection, we derive the extension needed for GB \cite{friedman2001greedy} to work with a single decision tree regressor with vector-size outputs for multi-class classification and multi-output regression.
+One of these trees could replace the single-output trees used in standard GB.
+Considering a dataset as $D=\{(\mathbf{x}_i, y_i)\}_{i=1}^N$ and selecting a multi-class label with $K$ class labels $k \in [1, K]$ sampled from the $\mathcal{D}$ distribution, a one-hot encoding approach is employed to transform the multi-class labels into a logical matrix.
+In this matrix, each row $i$ represents a vector of $y_{\{i, k\}}$, where $y_{\{i, k\}}$ equals $1$ if the $i$-th instance belongs to class $k$, and $0$ otherwise.
+The objective is to find $K$ functions $\mathbf{F}=\{F_k\}_{k=1}^K$ that minimize a given loss function in an additive manner using multi-output models